HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 query.setdefault("price", {})["max"] = int(price_max)

-# ... individual parameters like near_lat, near_lng, near_radius also needed
+# ... individual parameters like near_lat, near_lng, near_radius are needed

-To express nested structures (price.min, near.lat), you need to define your own convention for flat parameter names (price_min, near_lat).
-This requires an implicit agreement between client and server, and makes OpenAPI schema representation cumbersome as well.
+To express nested structures (price.min, near.lat), you must define your own convention for flat parameter names (price_min, near_lat).
+This requires implicit agreements between client and server, and makes representation in OpenAPI schemas cumbersome.

 async def search_via_post(request: Request) -> JSONResponse: